 Students must earn a grade of "C" or higher in all courses that satisfy the major requirements.

-A checklist of the program requirements for the Teacher Preparation Option history major can be downloaded here.
+Download a checklist of the program requirements for the Teacher Preparation Option history major.

 Early consultation with the program director is strongly recommended for all students interested in becoming middle-school or high school history-social science teachers.
-Instructions on how to schedule and prepare for an advisement session can be downloaded here.
+Download Instructions on how to schedule and prepare for an advisement session.

 Program Requirements: 72 units